 1. He didn’t use that term, but I think it sounds cool, so I’m going to keep it in.
 Lewis, if you’re reading this – which you probably are as I’m going to directly tell you I’ve posted this once I have – please let me know if you’d rather that description was redacted, and I’ll change this footnote where necessary.
 If you read this and get back to me to say that it’s fine to call you that, I won’t touch the footnote, likewise if you don’t comment, but if you do tell me that it’s inapprops I’ll edit the following bold capitals to convey your disapproval: LEWIS PARKER HAS NOT CURRENTLY REQUESTED THE FOOTNOTE BE EDITED. ↩

 2. And doesn’t that feel so recent?
 At least, it does to me.
 Barely anything has happened to me since.
 I’ve left London maybe two or three times, but never England.
-I’ve been to two parties, I’ve had a lot of alcohol-related blackouts and I’ve been working quite intensely at Modern Folk.
+I’ve been to two parties, I’ve had a lot of alcohol-related blackouts and I’ve been working quite intensely at the antiques company I work for.
 But in terms of personal development, in terms of writing, I haven’t done much.
 Oh, I’ve taken up cycling and squash, so I’m technically having a mid-life crisis, which (if true) thankfully promises a death in my mid-50s.
 The only downside of a Fleming-age death is the hampering of any potential for dragging some semblance of a career out of my existential dust at a later date.
 Talking of myself, the last few posts I’ve written here have been of a higher literary standard than most for a while, yet none have returned high viewing figures, because the books I’ve been centring my posts on have been relatively niche.
 This book’s also niche, though I reckon a niche independent poetry publisher is more likely to drive traffic towards this blog than the publisher of Preacher: Book Four.
 So maybe that means I should be more guarded than usual, maybe anything I write here is more likely to be read by someone I might later meet at a wanky literary event.
 “Oh, are you the guy who reviewed Lewis Parker’s book of poems and in your review included a discursive footnote that was about half the length of the review and ended with a fantasy imagining what I – a potential wanky literary type, like yourself – might say when approaching you at like a poetry reading or something?”
 Yeah, that might happen, actually.
 Time to reel this in. ↩

 3. Sorry (again), I’m feeling a bit ropey atm as I’m a borderline recovering alcoholic and have just successfully gone three days without drinking, and am very confident I’ll last through until at least tomorrow evening.
 As a result of this, my mind is not quite as sharp as usual, though much wider.
 Alcohol limits your faculties, but also stops you from becoming easily distracted.
 Though maybe that’s the result of all the Lemsips I’ve been banging instead of my usual negronis.
 They don’t hit the spot, not like liquor.
 Not at all, not at all, not at all.
 I’m easily distracted.
 I’m hungry.
 Maybe I should go away and eat something and come back to this.
 Yeah, maybe that’s the answer.
 I made a delicious pumpkin, blue cheese and pistachio pasta sauce, sage and rosemary, innit.
 Great.
 Onwards. ↩